Charlotte School of Law FAQs

 DOE Phone Number: (855) 279-6207

-Can I continue as a student at CSL and still receive a loan discharge?
+If I continued as a student at CSL after the DOE revoked CSL’s ability to participate in loan programs, can I still receive a loan discharge?

-You can continue as a student and still receive a loan discharge.
-However, the student borrower must be a victim of the school’s misconduct.
+If you continued as a student, you may be able to receive a loan discharge.
+However, the student borrower must be a victim of CSL’s misconduct.
 (For more information about who is eligible for borrower's defense fund visit Who Qualifies for Borrower Defense to Repayment Loan Forgiveness).

 We recommend you ask that any terms for forgiveness be put in writing.